sss098/AI-smart-glasses-assistant/README.md

 ## ✨ Key Features

 - **👓 Real-time Visual Q&A**: Takes a picture of what you see based on your command, describes what you see, and answers follow-up questions about the image.

+  Example prompts:
+  - "What is in front of me?"
+  - "What is this?"
+  - "Where is this?"
+  - "Help me take a look."
+  - "Recognize this for me."
 - **🤖️ Multi-Model AI Support**: The system integrates multiple powerful Large Language Models (LLMs) and can intelligently switch between them based on the task:
     - **Ollama**: Drives core tool usage and general conversation.
     - **Zhipu AI (GLM-4V)**: Handles complex visual Q&A tasks.